MarkNoble-1/portfolio/README.md

 In this project I analyzed customer data for a hotel to find which factors have a high influence on booking cancellations, and built a decision tree model to predict bookings which are likely canceled in advance resulting in revenue loss.
 I used this data to help formulate profitable policies for cancellations and refunds for the hotel.
 Additionally, I investigated a variable in the dataset that presented logical inconsistencies, and I presented possible explanations for the data shown by that variable to highlight the importance of clean data.

-I used pruning techniques to refine the decision tree, allowing for a more rubust model.
+I used pruning techniques to refine the decision tree, allowing for a more robust model.

 The first decision tree was highly complex and performed with 99% accuracy and a 99% F1 score on the training data, but poorly performed on the testing data set as it was overfitting:

 <img src="assets/img/INN_prepruned_tree.png" alt="Prepruned Decision Tree">

-The pruned tree was more computationally effecient and had approximately equal performance on training and testing data:
+The pruned tree was more computationally efficient and had approximately equal performance on training and testing data:

 <img src="assets/img/INN_Decision_Tree.png" alt="Pruned Decision Tree">